Whatever happened to gamification in HR?

 Many felt that gamification had implications for recruitment, benefits, health and wellness and employee engagement, and that adoption rates would start to increase as companies demonstrate real employee engagement levels that directly correspond to gamification principles.

 Yet, now, some are beginning to think of gamification as – perhaps controversially – the big ‘yawn’.
-It’s the topic always talked about, but yet to materialise into real value for HR teams.
+It’s the topic always talked about, but yet to materialize into real value for HR teams.

 Is the answer somewhere in the middle?
 Engagement guru Josh Bersin regularly refers to gamification in learning and development, as just one of many options – but an accepted and widely used one at that.